vkbo/novelWriter/docs/source/project_export.rst

 ==============

 Which documents and notes are selected for export can be controlled from the options on the left side of the dialog window.
-The switch for :guilabel:`Include novel files` will select any document that isn't classified as a note.
-The switch for :guilabel:`Include note files` will select any document that *is* a note.
-This allows for exporting just the novel, just your notes, or both, as you see fit.
+The switch for :guilabel:`Include novel files` will enable or disable inclusion of novel documents, and the switch for :guilabel:`Include note files` will do the same for project notes.
+This allows for exporting just the novel, just your notes, or both, as you wish.

 In addition, you can select to export the synopsis comments, regular comments, keywords, and even exclude the body text itself.